Going Home

 • Make sure you have your physiotherapy rehabilitation plan if required.

-• Make sure you collect any home equipment ordered by your Mercy Occupational Therapist.
+• Make sure you collect any home equipment ordered for you by the Mercy Allied Team.

 Discharge time